aws-samples/amazon-ec2-image-builder-samples/CloudFormation/Linux/ubuntu-with-net6/README.md

-# Ubuntu Server 20 Image with .NET 5 Preview
+# Ubuntu Server 20 Image with .NET 6 Preview

-This is a sample template that demonstrates how to use the EC2 Image Builder CloudFormation resources to build an Ubuntu Server 20 Amazon Machine Image (AMI) with the latest .NET Preview (RC1).
+This is a sample template that demonstrates how to use the EC2 Image Builder CloudFormation resources to build an Ubuntu Server 20 Amazon Machine Image (AMI) with the latest .NET 6 Preview.

 This template works in standard and GovCloud (US) regions.

-***Internet connectivity is required in your default VPC*** to download the .NET 5 installation files.
+***Internet connectivity is required in your default VPC*** to download the .NET 6 installation files.
 If you do not have a default VPC, or want to use a custom VPC, you will need to specify a subnet ID and one or more security group IDs in the VPC as parameters when you create a stack based on this template.

 ## How this Stack Works